FrancescoRito/Capstone-Salifort-Motors-project/README.md

 ## Methodology

-The analysis was performed using [linguaggio e librerie principali, es.
-Python con Pandas, Scikit-learn].
-The following steps were taken:
+The analysis was performed using Python with Pandas, Seabornn Pyplot, Scikit-learn].

-1. Data Cleaning and Preprocessing (`scripts/data_processing.py` or within the notebook)
-2. Feature Engineering (if applicable)
-3. Model Training (`scripts/model_training.py` or within the notebook)
-4. Model Evaluation
-5. Visualization and Interpretation (`notebooks/employee_retention_analysis.ipynb`)